NixOS/rfcs/rfcs/0042-config-option.md

 ## Additional config options

-Sometimes it makes sense to have an additional NixOS option for a specific configuration setting.
-In general this should be discussed on a case-by-case basis to judge whether it makes sense.
-However keep in mind that it's always possible to add more options later on, but you can't as easily remove existing options.
-Instances of where it can make sense are:
+For multiple reasons, one may wish to still have additional options available for configuration settings:
 - Popular or main settings.
 Because such `config` options will have to refer to upstream documentation for all available settings, it's much harder for new module users to figure out how they can configure it.
 Having popular/main settings as NixOS options is a good compromise.
 It is up to the module author to decide which options qualify for this.
 - Settings that are necessary for the module to work and are different for every user, so they can't have a default.
 Examples are `services.dd-agent.api_key`, `services.davmail.url` or `services.hydra.hydraURL`.
 Having a separate option for these settings can give a much better error message when you don't set them (instead of failing at runtime or having to encode the requirement in an assertion) and better discoverability.
 - Password settings: Some program's configuration files require passwords in them directly.
 Since we try to avoid having passwords in the Nix store, it is advisable to provide a `passwordFile` option as well, which would replace a placeholder password in the configuration file at runtime.

+Keep in mind that while it's trivial to add new options with the approach in this RFC, removing them again is hard (even without this RFC).
+So instead of introducing a lot of additional options when the module gets written, authors should try to keep the initial number low, to not introduce options almost nobody will end up using.
+Every additional option might be nice to use, but increases coupling to upstream, burden on nixpkgs maintainers and bug potential.
+Thus we should strive towards a balance between too little and too many options, between "I have no idea how to use this module because it provides too little options" and "This module has become too problematic due to its size".
+And because this balance can only be approached from below (we can only add options, not remove them), additional options should be used conservatively from the start.

-This `config` approach described here is very flexible for these kind of additions, here's an example where we add a `domain` setting to the above service as a separate NixOS option:
+This `config` approach described here is very flexible for these kind of additions.
+As already showcased in the above example, an implementation of such an option looks like this:
 ```nix
 { config, lib, ... }: with lib; {